Human capital, down to a (social) science

 “My life was very much affected by being around an academic institution."

-Adina Sterling 11PhD, assistant professor of organizational behavior at Stanford Graduate School of Business, has devoted much of her young career to understanding what powers healthy organizations.
+Adina Sterling 11PhD, associate professor of organizational behavior at Stanford Graduate School of Business, has devoted much of her young career to understanding what powers healthy organizations.
 In the process, she’s paving the way for employees of all levels and backgrounds to make a difference in the marketplace.

 Such heavy research comes naturally for Sterling, who grew up on a college campus.